Skip to main content

 Executive summary

-Kanban Lite models auth as two capability namespaces:
+Kanban Lite models auth as three related capability namespaces:

 • auth.identity